Japanese Knotweed Used in Medicine: Traditional Uses, Resveratrol & Safety

 Japanese knotweed is a controlled invasive species in the UK.

-Harvesting or disturbing it can cause further spread.
+Harvesting or disturbing it can cause illegal spread.

 Medicinal discussion does not encourage harvesting.